freebsd/freebsd-quarterly/2020q3/graphics.md

 There have also been several updates to various libraries, both in the graphics and input stacks, and several userland drivers have been updated.
-Libraries such as `libdrm` and `libevdev` which includes new FreeBSD support developed by team members and added upstream.
+Libraries such as `libdrm` and `libevdev` now include new FreeBSD support, developed by team members and added upstream.

 There has also been ongoing work to keep the various drm-kmod ports and packages